microsoft/aitour-build-a-copilot-on-azure-ai/README.md

 ## Session Description

-In this workshop, attendees will be introduced to the concept of GenAIOps, and learn to build a custom RAG-based retail copilot code-first on the Azure AI platform, end-to-end.
+In this workshop, attendees will be introduced to the concept of GenAIOps, and learn to build a custom RAG-based retail copilot end-to-end, _code-first_ on the Azure AI platform.

 Using the provided sample, attendees will learn to prototype, evaluate and deploy a customer support chat AI for _Contoso Outdoors_ - a fictitious retailer who sells hiking and camping equipment online.
 The sample uses a Retrieval Augmented Generation (RAG) architecture to implement a retail copilot solution that responds to customer queries with answers grounded in the retailer's product catalog and customer purchase history.

 ## Application Architecture

-Attendees will also learn about the components of an Azure AI application architecture for implementing custom copilot solutions, as shown.
-User queries from a frontend client or UI are received through a hosted endpoint on Azure Container Apps.
-Queries are routed to various processing services in an orchestrated RAG workflow that ultimately generates the response returned to the user.
+Attendees will also learn the components of an Azure AI application architecture for implementing a custom copilot solution.
+User input ("question") to a frontend chat UI or client is sent to a hosted copilot endpoint on Azure Container Apps.
+The query is then routed to various processing services in an orchestrated RAG workflow that generates the relevant response - which is returned to the user through the frontend client.

 ![Azure AI App Architecture](./img/contoso-chat-architecture.png)

-The Azure AI Search service manages product indexes for the retailer's catalog, returning matching items for user queries based on similarity search and semantic ranking.
-The Azure CosmosDB service maintains a noSQL database with customer history data, returning product recommendations based on prior purchases.
-The Azure OpenAI service manages model deployments for embeddings, chat and evaluation - jey capabilities required to implement the query vectortization, response generation, and quality assessment steps of our end-to-end application lifecycle.
+The orchestration involves three processing services.
+The _Azure AI Search service_ manages product indexes for the retailer's catalog, returning matching items for user queries based on similarity search and semantic ranking.
+The _Azure CosmosDB service_ maintains a noSQL database with customer order history, returning product recommendations based on prior purchases.
+The _Azure OpenAI service_ manages model deployments for embeddings, chat and evaluation - key capabilities required to implement the query vectortization, response generation, and quality assessment steps of our end-to-end application lifecycle.

 ## Learning Outcomes

 Implement a RAG-based copilot end-to-end with Prompty and Azure AI Studio

-* Understand the RAG design pattern and Azure AI architecture
+* Understand the RAG design pattern and Azure AI app architecture
-* Provision and manage Azure infrastructure using AI azd templates
+* Provision and manage Azure infrastructure using _azd_-enabled AI templates
-* Ideate and iterate on application prototype using Prompty
+* Ideate and iterate on the application prototype using Prompty assets and tooling
-* Evaluate and trace application for quality and observability
+* Evaluate and trace application execution for observability in cost and performance
-* Deploy copilot on Azure Container Apps for real-world usage
+* Deploy the custom copilot to Azure Container Apps for real-world usage
-* Learn how to customize the sample for your own app requirements
+* Customize the sample with your data and extend it to meet your app scenariosx

 ## Technology Used